How Did Michael Jackson, Nicolas Cage and Mike Tyson Go Broke?! by Karl Bryan

 You don’t want to just retire with assets…. you want to retire with income.

 As per the above example, it’s worth repeating, owning an investment property (old money = never sell) and then renting it out.
+Visit this website to learn more about property managers and their services for maximizing property investment.

 The house will appreciate (tax-free money you can draw rather than sell) but the $3,500 per month rental income is income for the rest of your life.
 Assets won’t buy your groceries.
 They won’t let you travel.